odpi/egeria/open-metadata-implementation/access-services/asset-catalog/README.md

 * APIs
 * data sets

-The search will locate assets
+The search locates assets
 based on the content of the Asset metadata itself and the metadata that links to it.
 This includes:

 * glossary terms
 * schema elements
-* classifications
+* assets

 The Asset Catalog REST API supports: